mark-akturatech/archon-c64/INTERESTING.md

     Light: Phase must be in light cycle and Djinni or Phoenix have been killed (Djinni has priority over Phoenix).
   7. Heal:
 - The AI tries to occupy squares on the board based on a preference array stored at `$721F`.
 The higher the number, the more desirable the location.
 The table prefers occupation of the magic squares (caster squares have highest desirability) and then the middle area of the board.
+- AI first calculates a defend score that is then adjusted by a challenge score.
+The play with with highest score is then selected.
+Adjusting `$6EBD` to a lower value will tune the AI to prefer defense over offense.
+A higher value will increase AI aggression.

 ## Notes